weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

       CLUSTER_JOIN: 'weaviate-node-1:7100'  # This must be the service name of the "founding" member node.
 ```

-Below is a configuration for a 3-node setup, useful to test [replication](../configuration/replication.md) locally.
-Read more about [horizontal replication in Weaviate](../concepts/cluster.md).
+Below is a configuration for a three-node setup.
+You could use this setup to test [replication](../configuration/replication.md) examples locally.

 <details>